K0nker8/PatternAnalysis-2025/recognition/Task_8_Convnext_48833974/README.md

 False Negatives (FN): AD misclassified as NC

 This is shown above along with overall accuracy as a heat based distribution above.
+As is shown, the ratio of incorrect results for healthy and non healthy is very similar, indicating no significant bias towards overpredicting AD or NC.
+Further recall and precision are very similar results, indicating a well balanced training model.

 ## 6. Dependencies